All About Post Accident Drug Testing

 Kinds of Post-Accident Drug Testing

-Post-accident drug testing is required for employees who are suspected to have been impaired with the use of drugs while at work.
+Post-accident drug testing is required for employees who are suspected to have been impaired by the use of drugs while at work.
 The result of the drug test will determine the level of drug use of employees that to some extent will be reason enough for them to be terminated from their jobs.

 Mandatory Guidelines for Federal Workplace Drug Testing requires a Medical Review Officer to evaluate tests.
 They identify substances tested based on the Federal Drug Testing programs and are required to use laboratories only certified by SAMHSA.